Crane1195/GCCPCB/Project+ Coordinate Analysis/README.md

 ## Questions, Corrections, Contact, Conclusion
 This page will stay up to date with the latest B0XX PM patch, and will eventually probably be replaced by the B0XX PM Instruction Manual.

 Have any questions about my findings or graphics, or spot any mistakes?
-Feel free to PM me on Discord @Crane#1195, or ask me in my [GCCPCB discord](discord.gg/P2BxMVY), or in the [B0XX discord](discord.gg/6wcEaDU).
+Feel free to PM me on Discord @Crane#1195, or ask me in my [Discord Server](https://craneslab.xyz/discord).